2020PB/police-brutality/reports/Missouri.md

 Footage from the second link also shows violent arrests where police force protestors to the ground, pulling on limbs, punching and kneeling on protestors.

-tags: shoot, rubber-bullets, pepper-balls, projectile, mace, pepper-spray, spray, arrest
+tags: shoot, rubber-bullets, pepper-balls, projectile, mace, pepper-spray, spray, arrest, protestor

 id: mo-florissant-3